Attract The Right Job Or Clientele:

 - Every month review the goals set and where they are in process with your team.

-- Revise implementation of plans as technology and strategies change with the times.
+- Revise implementation of plans as technology and strategies change to be ready to take on a new leadership role.

 - Celebrate Success!